nirus/svg-featured-image/README.md

 **Description:**

-This plugin helps Wordpress bloggers to et SVG as the featured image which can be shared on Facebook or Twitter with the preview image in the post.
+This plugin helps Wordpress bloggers to set SVG as the featured image automatically which can be shared on Facebook or Twitter with the preview/thumbnail image in the post.

 ## Requirement: